arunnura123/Data_centric_AI/README.md

 1. "Crop" image first  and then "Augment" provides similar accuracy as "Augmenting" Images first and then "cropping"
 	- Compresses image size by 4x , Facilitates Faster Upload and reduces Colab Workspace
-        - Realize Faster image augmentation and DataSet Search easier
+        - Realize Faster image augmentation and Simplifies DataSet Search
         - Achieves similar accuracy to traditional approach

 2. With Validation dataset unmodified , Discretization of Augmented training dataset improves decision boundary